lapointek/101452430_comp3123_labtest2/README.md

 ## Description

-This is a weather application where you can search for a city to display weather information like temperature, windspeed, condition, etc.
+This is a weather application where you can search for a city using an API from https://openweathermap.org/api to display weather information such as the temperature, windspeed, condition, humidity.

-## Available Scripts
+## Using the Weather Application

 In the project directory, you can run: